-- Calculations based on traffic counts suggest that the risk of being killed whilst cycling per billion miles cycled has dropped since 2005.
-In contrast, though, when cyclist fatalities are combined with reported serious injuries (KSI), the record for recent years is mixed, but it seems clear that the risk is higher than the 2005-2009 baseline average:
+- Calculations based on traffic counts suggest that the risk of being killed whilst cycling per billion miles cycled has dropped since 2008.
+In contrast, the year-on-year trend for serious injuries is mixed, and the rate was higher in 2018 than it was ten years earlier.
+(RRCGB RAS30001 & TRA 0403):

 For more background on cyclist road casualties, see:

-- Cycling UK news story on the Dept for Transport's 'Reported Road Casualties Great Britain 2016' (published September 2017)
+- Cycling UK blog on the Dept for Transport's 'Reported Road Casualties Great Britain 2018' (published September 2019)

 - Dept for Transport's useful summary, Pedal cycling road safety fact sheet (2018)

-In absolute numbers, reported cyclist casualties for the last few years are as follows (RRCGB RAS 30001 and RAS 30034):
+In absolute numbers, reported cyclist casualties are as follows (RRCGB RAS 30001 and RAS 30034):

 How risky is cycling when compared to other forms of transport?

-Per mile travelled, over the last three years, figures suggest that pedestrians were more likely than cyclists to be killed on the roads.
-Cycling and walking, however, are both more risky than car driving, although motorcycling is the most risky kind of transport of all - around 3 - 3.5 times more so than walking or cycling in terms of fatalities (RRCGB RAS 30070):
+Cycling and walking, however, are both riskier than car driving, although motorcycling is the riskiest kind of transport of all – around 3-4 times more so than walking or cycling in terms of fatalities (RRCGB RAS 30070):